dy/spect/README.md

 let hiddenBox = $('#banner-message');
 $('#button-container button').on( 'click', e => {
-  hiddenBox.classList.add( 'visible' )
+  hiddenBox.classList.toggle( 'visible' )
 });
 ```

 You may wonder what's the difference with [jQuery](https://jquery.com/)?

-`spect` treats selector dynamically, so that it doesn't matter when the code is executed or if there are matching elements the DOM. _For any elements matching the selector, ever attached to the DOM, `spect` runs the described handler function, called **aspect**._
+`spect` treats selector dynamically, so that it doesn't matter when the code is executed or if there are matching elements the DOM.

+_For any elements matching the selector, ever attached to the DOM, `spect` runs the described handler function, called **aspect**._

 ---